kdalanon/LLM-AutoHotkey-Assistant/README.md

 I'm uncertain if it will work, as I don't have a local AI setup on my machine to test it myself.
 However, it's highly likely to work if your local AI uses the same format as the `OpenAI SDK`.
 OpenRouter relies on the `OpenAI SDK` for request processing.
 I followed the [OpenRouter documentation](https://openrouter.ai/docs/quickstart) to configure the app to connect to their API.

-To understand how the app sends and receives requests through the OpenRouter API, open the `Configs_and_Classes.ahk` script (`Menu` ➡ `Options` ➡ `Add API key`).
+To understand how the app sends and receives requests through the OpenRouter API, open the `Config.ahk` file via `Menu` ➡ `Options` ➡ `Add API key`.
 If you successfully set up the app to connect to your local LLM, please let me know, and I will update this information.

 ### Inquiries regarding OpenRouter's service